tifuun/rai_smiley/README.md

 ![smiley component screenshot](img/smiley.png)

-This repository is intended as an example pycif package, demonstrating the bare basics needed to share your components as a package.
+This repository is intended as an example RAIMAD package, demonstrating the bare basics needed to share your components as a package.